 NATIONAL UNIVERSITY OF SINGAPORE

-This study, commenced nearly a decade and a half ago, is now quite old.
-The zoo it describes differs greatly from that which can be seen today.
+This study was conducted in the early 1990s.
+The zoo it describes differs significantly from that which can be seen today.
 The data collection was completed as the Night Safari was about to open and the Singapore Zoo proper was on the cusp of a major transformation that continues today.
 Subsequently, it gained a new entrance, restaurants and major new exhibit complexes and an overarching set of storylines expressed in a master redevelopment plan.
 All this rendered at least some of the exhibits studied here ready to be pensioned off.
 Only the Pygmy Hippo exhibit with its West African riverine theme - at once zoo-geographic and bioclimatic - anticipates the changes to come.

 In some respects, ideas of landscape immersion and behavioural engineering seem a bit redundant in a tropical location like Singapore.
 Many exhibits already have the right environmental conditions without the need to simulate them for either animals or visitors.
 Indeed, it is often more a case of curbing rather than creating the wild state of planting, ameliorating the impacts of heat, humidity and high rainfall rather than having artificial thunderstorms on the half-hour.

 Yet, exhibits in a tropical zoo are still highly artificial and subject to the same wear and stereotypical behaviour as in any zoo if not carefully managed and maintained.
 So animal management and exhibit maintenance are important.
 But what about design?
 The basic question this dissertation addresses is whether design makes a difference beyond functionally providing living quarters for the animals and allowing them to be seen.
 To most zoo design professionals, this is itself a redundant question, a ‘no-brainer’.